dotnet/runtime/docs/installer/design-docs/native-hosting.md

   * `winrt_activation` - WinRT activation entry-point - see [WinRT activation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/WinRT-activation.md) for more details.
 * `delegate` - when successful, the native function pointer to the requested runtime functionality.

 Initially the function will only work if `hostfxr_initialize_for_runtime_config` was used to initialize the host context.
-Later on this could be relaxed to allow being used in combination with `hostfxr_initialize_for_app`.
+Later on this could be relaxed to allow being used in combination with `hostfxr_initialize_for_dotnet_command_line`.

 Initially there might be a limitation of calling this function only once on a given host context to simplify the implementation.
 Currently we don't have a scenario where it would be absolutely required to support multiple calls.